 It is concerning if these NHTSA safety numbers are as grossly inaccurate as we are now led to believe they are.
 Consumers have bought Teslas with Autosteer assuming that they are significantly safer than they now appear to be and they may have relied too much on this technology.
 It is certainly something to consider when looking at some of Tesla’s more notorious accidents due to Auto steering errors.

-If you were injured in a car accident caused by someone else’s negligence or an auto-steering error, contact our experienced lawyer at the Law Offices of Howard Craig Kornberg to discuss the facts of the accident and the injuries sustained.
+If you were injured in a car accident caused by someone else’s negligence or an auto-steering error, contact our experienced lawyer at the Law Offices of Howard Kornberg to discuss the facts of the accident and the injuries sustained.